ckaur5689/DataLiteracy/README.md

-# 👥 Healthcare Data Literacy Series
+# 👥 Health Data Literacy Series

 📖An open educational resource designed to help healthcare professionals make better use of data, analytics and evidence in decision-making.